libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 may have arguments itself.
 A DyND arrfunc is called with array arguments and a special array, possibly null, called "kwds" that represents dynamic keyword arguments.

+Arrfunc execution happens in two stages.
+The first stage, instantiation, gets the type/arrmeta of the array arguments and the values of the dynamic keyword arguments, and has the opportunity to bake that information down into a "ckernel" that will repeatedly run on multiple sets of array arguments.
+The second stage executes that ckernel on a set of pointers to array data.

 ## Make Arguments versus Keyword Arguments

 Most arguments to an arrfunc could be either arguments to make or passed to operator() as keywords.
 Our design choice is that there should